Fishing Charters in Florida

 Best Time to Catch Blackfin Tuna

 Blackfin Tuna can be caught year-round in Fort Walton Beach.
-Right now in February, activity is low.
+Right now in April, activity is moderate.

 Seasonal Activity Chart